twin-city/domainadaptation-benchmark/README.md

 # Assess the gap between synthetic data and real data

-Done with `python src/segmentation/inference.py` \
-Which performs inference of a pre-trained Cityscapes PSPNet on our synthetic data. \
+ `python main.py` performs inference of a pre-trained Cityscapes PSPNet on our synthetic data. \
 See results at [Cityscapes2Others.md](Cityscapes2Others.md).